orsonteodoro/oiledmachine-overlay/README.md

 ## Overlay bugs/fixes/news

 Overlay bugs and fixes are addressed with the `eselect news` command, a feature that I almost never use.
-This overlay uses this system to post **_serious bugs_** that cannot be simply fixed through automated means but required manual intervention.
+This overlay uses this system to post **_serious bugs and fixes_** that cannot be simply fixed through automated means but required manual intervention.
 You may find this manually and reading the full text by navigating to the .txt file at:

 * https://github.com/orsonteodoro/oiledmachine-overlay/tree/master/metadata/news